lifenture/browser-extension-translate/README.md

 2. Load it in Safari or Chrome
 3. Visit any website
 4. Click the extension icon
-5. Press "Translate page to Polish"
+5. Configure your preferred languages in Settings (if not already done)
+6. Select a language to translate to
-6. Verify it redirects to `https://translate.kagi.com/translate/pl/<encoded-url>`
+7. Verify it redirects to the appropriate translation service URL

 ## Contributing